Cirby28/SOC-Home-Lab-Lima-Charlie/README.md

 <p align="center">
 <img src="https://i.imgur.com/HmG1pOY.png?3" height="85%" width="85%" alt="Image Analysis Dataflow"/>
 </p>

 After this, continue to set up the VM with default settings.
 When asked to install OPENSSH server, we click "yes" and continue.
 Next, we move to the Windows VM.

 <h2>Disable Defender on Windows VM</h2>
 Power on the Windows VM.<br />
-Next we are going to permanently disable Microsft Defender.<br />
+Next we are going to permanently disable Microsoft Defender.<br />
 Disable Tamper Protection<br />
 Click the “Start” menu icon<br />
 Click “Settings”<br />